Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-materials/readme.md

 1. Open Guerilla
 2. Press {% key "Ctrl+N" /%}.
 Select `shader` from the dropdown, or type `shader` until it appears, then hit {% key "Enter" /%}.
 3. If you are new to Halo shaders, this tag may look horrific, but we only really need to change one option to get our textures on the model.
 I won't be going over more advanced shader options here, as this is a basic tutorial.
 4. Look for the entry called `base map` under the *ALBEDO* block.
-This is where your normally put any base texture that you want for the shader.
+This is where you normally put any base texture that you want for the shader.
 Click the `...` on the right next to it and browse to `H3EK\tags\objects\scenery\custom_platform\bitmaps`.
 Double-click `concrete_seamless_texture_6820.bitmap` to add it to the shader.
 5. Now we need to save this shader tag.
 Press {% key "Ctrl+S" /%}, and navigate to `H3EK\tags\objects\scenery\custom_platform`.
 Create a new folder here called `shaders`.
 Make sure to spell it exactly as shown.
 6. Navigate inside the new `shaders` folder, and save the tag here, with the name `concrete` (remember how this needs to exactly match the name of the material in Blender).
   ![](M.png "Concrete Shader")